- 10 Ways To Tell If Cat Mating Was Successful:

 However, enlarged nipples are also a sign of being in heat.
 So, you may see if there are other signs as well.

-The queen might refuse to eat anything or stars vomiting during her pregnancy.
-This is common with pregnant cats, however in case vomiting continues, you should see your vet as it may be due to some underlying issues/disease.
+The queen might refuse to eat anything or start vomiting after a successful mating.
+This is common with pregnant cats.
+However, if vomiting continues, you should see your vet as it may be due to some underlying issues/disease.

 However, it has to be a normal temperature change.
 In case of continuous drop and increase in temperature, you must always visit your vet.